 If you plan to retire before becoming qualified for Medicare at age 65, you may want to make sure you are covered by health insurance in between employment and Medicare eligibility.
 And because Medicare does not cover everything, there are steps you can take now to help prepare for healthcare costs in the future.
-Long-term care insurance is another option to consider as you plan for the years ahead.
+Health Savings Accounts and Long-term care insurance are additional options to consider as you plan for the years ahead.

 Estimate healthcare costs: Consider creating a budget for your actual and projected healthcare costs for the years ahead.
 You can begin by breaking down annual costs for prescriptions, insurance premiums and deductibles, out-of-pocket expenses, any services not included in traditional Medicare (such as dental, vision and hearing) and any other healthcare costs that come to mind.
 Research how much of these costs will be covered by Medicare.
 Depending on your health and family history, you may also want to factor in projected cost of long-term care needs, which can be significant and are not covered by Medicare.